lespalt/iRon/README.md

 ### "Standings"

 Shows the standings of the entire field, including safety rating, iRating, and number of laps since the last pit stop ("pit age").
 I usually leave this off by default and switch it on during cautions.
+Or glimpse at it pre-race to get a sense of the competition level.

 Like the "Relative" overlay, this will highlight buddies in green (Dale Jr. in the example below).